f0nzie/zFactor/README.md

 zFactor
 =======

 Computational tools for chemical, petrochemical and petroleum engineers.
-Calculates the deviation between different correlations for gas compressibility against the Standing-Katz chart.
+Calculates the deviation between different correlations for gas compressibility compared to the Standing-Katz chart.

 Motivation
 ----------